 MELISSA: A Christian.

 JOHN: You got it.
 That’s what I thought.
-(Applause) So, you see, you know…you know you’re a Christian by what you believe and you know you’re a Christian by what you desire most of all in your heart.
+So, you see, you know you’re a Christian by what you believe, and you know you’re a Christian by what you desire most of all in your heart.
 Do you understand?